-- 4. Load equipment into trailer. - 5.
-Secure the equipment to the trailer using appropriate straps, chains and tensioning devices.
+- 4. Load the cargo on trailer with approximately 60% of the cargo in the front half of the trailer. - 5.
+Secure the load to the trailer using appropriate straps, chains and tensioning devices.
 Refer to www.fmcsa.dot.gov for regulations regarding cargo securement rules. - 6.
 Remove ramps and place in storage position. - 7.
 Secure ramps to trailer. - 8.
-Close, latch and pin rear doors. - 9.
 Raise rear stabilizers (if equipped) or remove blocking under rear of trailer.